-We don’t do any structured classwork, although if we did it would involve around learning a new language, since David and I both wish we were bilingual.
-Thankfully, though, we are both naturally curious, and that leads us to learning a lot of things just because we want to know.
+We don’t do any structured classwork, although if we did it would involve learning a new language since David and I both wish we were bilingual.
+Thankfully, though, we are both naturally curious, and that leads us to learn a lot of things just because we want to know.

 Of course, we have the sailing stuff…knots, boat parts, engines, electricity, the myriad of things we learn to keep our life onboard functioning the way we want to.

 While we may not have language classes per se, we’ve definitely expanded our vocabulary in other languages.
 We can say hello and thank you in several unique languages (BULA! is by far my favorite way to say hello).
 I’ve been able to pick up more French words from our time in France and French Polynesia (je voudrais une baguette, s’il vous plait…).
 Reading as much as I do I can’t help but expand my English vocabulary too (did you know a consort can also refer to two or more ships sailing together?).
 Thankfully on the Kindle, there’s a feature called vocabulary builder that remembers every word you’ve ever looked up while reading.